The Lost World: Jurassic Park: Rewrites

 Koepp wrote nine drafts for the film.
 A sequence in the early scripts would involve Malcolm and his group escaping raptors by hang-gliding off a cliff, only to encounter Pteranodons.
 The original ending involved a larger InGen village and a longer raptor chase there, followed by an aerial battle where Pteranodons attack the helicopter trying to escape Isla Sorna.
 As part of the ending, Spielberg also considered having the Pteranodons swoop down and carry off humans and animals in their large beaks, an idea that was rejected by Horner.

 For more than a year, Spielberg and Koepp were unsure whether to include a sequence involving a dinosaur rampaging in a city.
 Koepp considered it a "logical extension" of the story told in the first film, and believed it was the top sequence that viewers would expect to see, but noted that he and Spielberg had gone "back and forth" on whether to include it: "The main reason not to do it had been that if it wasn't done just right, we'd suddenly be remaking Godzilla.
 Koepp felt the sequence would only work for a short period of time before becoming unbelievable.

 Two months before the start of filming, Spielberg decided to change the ending to feature the often-discussed city rampage, eventually settling on a T. rex in San Diego.
 He was interested in seeing dinosaurs attacking the mainland, and believed that audiences would enjoy the San Diego rampage.
 Initially, Spielberg wanted to save the idea for a third Jurassic Park film, but changed his mind upon realizing he would probably not direct another installment.
 For the rampage sequence, Spielberg referenced monster films such as The Beast from 20,000 Fathoms and Gorgo.
 The sequence is similar to a scene in the 1925 version of The Lost World, in which a Brontosaurus wreaks havoc in London.
 Various scenarios were considered for the San Diego rampage, including one scrapped idea in which the T. rex would face off against Navy SEALs from the nearby island of Coronado.

-Koepp liked the idea of a dinosaur rampage, but acknowledged that rewriting the script so close to filming was "pretty hectic," especially because it coincided with his wife giving birth.
+Koepp liked the idea of a dinosaur rampage, but acknowledged that rewriting the script so close to filming was "pretty hectic", especially because it coincided with his wife giving birth.
 His first draft with the new ending was completed a week after Spielberg's decision, although it would continue to go through revisions.
 Construction of the InGen village had already been underway, and the size of the set was reduced by 75 percent as a result of the new ending.
-Producers Colin Wilson and Gerald Molen wanted the Pteranodons to remain in the story; they received only a small appearance in the film's ending shot.
+Producers Colin Wilson and Gerald R. Molen wanted the Pteranodons to remain in the story; they received only a small appearance in the film's ending shot.
 A funeral scene for Hammond was also cut from the final script.